RedHatGov/ato-pathways/pages/product-documents/coreos4/index.md

-This microsite was developed to assist Federal customers, and industries regulated by Federal standards, in finding authoritative information regarding how Red Hat CoreOS 4.x meets various policies and regulations.
+This microsite was developed to assist Federal customers, and industries regulated by Federal standards, in finding authoritative information regarding how CoreOS v4.x meets various policies and regulations.

 All resources contained within this site are generated from the
 <a href="https://github.com/ComplianceAsCode/">ComplianceAsCode Project</a>